-As a young professional, you’re faced with conflicting financial priorities as you start your career: budgeting to cover rent and living expenses, paying off student loans, and trying to save whatever’s left—for both fun and a rainy day.
-Retirement can seem so far away that it’s tempting to put off saving for it until you feel more established.
+As a young professional, you’re faced with conflicting financial priorities.
+Retirement is farthest away, so it’s tempting to delay saving for it until you feel more established.
 However, this goes against a main tenet of investing: Time in the market matters more than how much you invest.

 Consider this: Growing your retirement nest egg isn’t unlike growing a veggie garden.
-You plant small seeds, give them water and time in the sun, and by the end of the season you should have healthy plants that give you fresh produce.
-But if you start planting late, you can’t just water the seeds more frequently for them to grow enough—they need time to grow.
+You plant small seeds and in a few months have healthy plants and produce.
+If you plant them late, you can’t just make up that lost time with extra water—they need time to mature.

 Time Is (Literally) Money

-The power of compounding has a similar effect on your investments.
+The power of compounding—a concept Albert Einstein once dubbed “the eighth wonder of the world”1—has a similar effect on your investments.
 Compound interest can help grow money faster because it’s the interest earned on your initial principal and any previously accumulated gains and interest.
-That’s why starting early, even with a smaller initial principal, can be far more beneficial than investing a larger amount later on.
+That’s why starting early, even with a smaller initial amount, can be far more beneficial than investing more later in life.

 For example, as the left side of FIGURE 1 on page 2 shows, a 23-year-old professional (Investor A) who starts by consistently investing $12,000 for 10 consecutive years, then allows the accumulated balance to earn interest for each of the following 22 years without making any additional contributions, could be a millionaire by age 54.
 This hypothetical example assumes an annual return of 8%.